Darxo/Hardened/README.md

 - Weaponsmiths and Armorsmiths now sell **Armor Parts** with a price multiplier of 1.25
 - Fletcher now sell roughly 5 times as many **Throwing Spears** but with a price multiplier of 1.5 (up from 1.0)
 - Nets sold by Fletcher now have a price multiplier of 2.0 (down from 3.0)
+- Any settlement which does not produce any regular item currently will count as producing **Crowns**, so their caravans will transport stacks of crowns instead of transporting nothing

 ### Attached Locations